 The timing belt fitted to your car is responsible for keeping the engine running smoothly.
 It does this by locking the rotation of the crankshaft and camshaft and keeping them in sync with one another.
 This ensures that the engine pistons move up and down in time with the opening and closing of the fuel and exhaust valves.

-The symptoms of a bad timing belt include an engine that misfires or won't start, lack of engine power and a loud ticking noise coming from the engine bay.
+What are the symptoms of a bad timing belt?
+Bad timing belt symptoms include an engine that misfires or won't start, lack of engine power and a loud ticking noise coming from the engine bay.

 If the timing belt breaks, it can cause catastrophic engine damage, especially if the engine is an interference engine where the pistons and valves can come into contact.